drewvcle/AI-Powered-Fall-Risk-Prediction-in-Elderly-Individuals/README.md

 This repository contains the implementation of _AI Powered Fall Risk Prediction in Elderly Individuals_.
 This is accomplished by using a wearable inertial measurement unit (IMU).
 This project emphasizes early fall risk prediction of 3-5 seconds by identifying pre-fall motions prior to an actual fall event.

-This implementation utilizes **LIMU-BERT**, a deep learning model specifically designed for inertial time-series data.
-MobiFall dataset was utilized to train the deep learning model.
+This implementation utilizes **LIMU-BERT**, a deep learning model specifically designed for inertial time-series data. **MobiFall** dataset was utilized to train the deep learning model.
-Other datasets that are worth mentioning are SisFall and FARSEEING, and both were used in the initial phase of testing.
+Other datasets that are worth mentioning are **SisFall** and **FARSEEING**, and both were used in the initial phase of testing.

 > **Project Status**: WIP.